Suggester/Documentation/admin/config.md

 `...input` - The value of the setting you would like to change.
 Leaving this blank will show the current value.

+?> Use `.config list` without any other arguments to shot server's current configuration.

 *For configuration*